matthewfeickert-talks/talk-chep-2024/talk.md

    - Prototype tools were performant enough to be evidence that further work warranted
    - No "zero action" option &mdash; needed to create standalone prototype to determine if work was reasonable
 * [v2 prototype](https://gitlab.cern.ch/atlas-asg/columnar-athena) takes a step forward in scope
-   - Move developments into ATLAS Athena and .bold[migrate ATLAS CP tools to columnar backend]
+   - Moves developments into ATLAS Athena and .bold[migrate ATLAS CP tools to columnar backend] without breaking existing workflows
-   - Add `nanobind` [to ATLAS Externals](https://gitlab.cern.ch/atlas/atlasexternals/-/merge_requests/1149) to be accessible in analysis releases for development
+   - Adds [infrastructure support](https://gitlab.cern.ch/atlas/atlasexternals/-/merge_requests/1149) for development of columnar analysis tools
    - Allows for full scale integration and performance tests ]
 ]